 The Mayor or Acting Mayor, as Head of the Council, is responsible for declaring that an emergency exists within the boundaries of the City of Burlington.
 In declaring an emergency, the Head of Council will identify the geographical boundaries of the emergency/disaster area.
 The decision whether to declare an emergency and the designation of geographical boundaries of the emergency/disaster area will be made on the recommendation of the CEMC and the EOC Director.
+The Head of Council of the City of Burlington may declare that an emergency exists in the municipality or in any part thereof and may take such action and make such orders as he or she considers necessary and are not contrary to law to implement the emergency plan of the municipality and to protect property and the health, safety and welfare of the inhabitants of the emergency area.

-The Head of Council, the EOC Director and the CEMC will ensure that all personnel and Supporting Agencies concerned are advised of the declaration of the emergency.
+The Head of Council, the EOC Director and/or the CEMC will ensure that all personnel and Supporting Agencies concerned are advised of the declaration of the emergency.